cvmfs/doc-cvmfs/cpt-replica.rst

 Recommended Setup
 -----------------

-The vast majority of HTTP requests will be served by the site’s local proxy servers.
+The vast majority of HTTP requests will be served by the site's local proxy servers.
 Being a publicly available service, however, we recommend to install a Squid frontend in front of the Stratum 1 web server.